weight loss medications prescribed by doctors

 But, there are challenges.
 These medicines are expensive, making it hard for insurance to cover them10.
 Doctors are looking at new ways to make them more affordable, like starting with these medicines and then switching to cheaper options.

-Glp-1 agonists for weight loss
+GLP-1 agonists for weight loss

 GLP-1 RAs are changing how we treat obesity.
 They help people lose a lot of weight, improve their health, and might even lower heart disease risk.
 These medicines are a big step forward in fighting obesity worldwide1011.